Introducing: FCS Premier and Our High School Program! Scroll down to learn more.

 March to May

-League play runs from early April until end of May
+League play runs from early April until mid-May.

-Most teams will participate in 2 spring tournaments
+Most teams will participate in two spring tournaments